stupidmankind/bypassdocv2/docs/source/executionwindow.rst

 Execution Window
 ================

 This window displays the status of execution.
-You can pause or stop execution from this window.
+You can pause or stop the script execution from this window.
+There are three states of the exection window as below.

 **Being Execution**